 A visual comparison of F1 car dimensions in 1995 versus 2025, highlighting the growth in length, wheelbase, and weight.
 The graphic illustrates how modern F1 cars have become nearly a meter longer and over 200 kg heavier due to hybrid systems and safety features.

-In 1995, the soul of a Formula 1 car lived just behind the driver’s head, in the form of a 3.0-liter naturally aspirated engine.
+In 1995, the soul of a F1 car lived just behind the driver’s head, in the form of a 3.0-liter naturally aspirated engine.
 These power units were mechanical masterpieces, revving to nearly 19,000 rpm.
 And that sound, it was unforgettable, a scream that could be felt in the chest long before the car even came into view.
 Power figures varied from team to team, but the best engines pushed well beyond 700 horsepower, and in qualifying trim, some edged close to 900.

 It felt more natural, and those years were special because whatever the engineers brought to the car was new to the world and new to the fans.
 There was no turbocharger, no electrical assistance filling torque gaps.
 The power came only when the revs came, and drivers had to respect it.
 Throttle control was not optional.
 It was survival.

 Fast forward to 2025 and the engine concept could not be more different.
-The modern Formula 1 car uses a 1.6-liter turbocharged V6 hybrid power unit, supported by complex energy recovery systems.
+The modern F1 car uses a 1.6-liter turbocharged V6 hybrid power unit, supported by complex energy recovery systems.
 On paper, the combustion engine alone looks modest compared to the old V10s, but once electrical deployment is included, the full system output comfortably exceeds 1,000 horsepower.

 The difference is huge.
 What has changed since then is not just how power is made, but how it is managed.
 Energy is harvested under braking and from exhaust gases, stored, and then released at precisely the right moment.
 The driver is no longer simply applying throttle; now they work in harmony with the car’s software, while race engineers monitor energy flow in real time.